elatov/elatov.github.io/_posts/2013-05-04-configure-haproxy-to-load-balance-sites-with-ssl.md

     This is IIS-1

-If you want &#8220;real&#8221; load-balancing of HTTPS sessions, you can use this configuration (taken from <a href="http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#4-stick%20store-response" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#4-stick%20store-response']);">HAProxy Configuration Manual &#8211; Stick store-response</a>):
+If you want "real" load-balancing of HTTPS sessions, you can use this configuration (taken from <a href="http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#4-stick%20store-response" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#4-stick%20store-response']);">HAProxy Configuration Manual - Stick store-response</a>):

     [root@haproxy log]# cat /etc/haproxy.cfg
     global